This is a story that actually happened.

 In that weary voice, she asked if I could seriously offer her a realistic way to incorporate yoga and meditation.
 Let's be real, she said.

-I realized something.
-It worked so profoundly, so quickly, gave me handstands and the splits and a yoga teacher career, because when I came to it I had nothing to lose.
+It worked so profoundly, so quickly, gave me handstands and the splits and a yoga teacher career precisely because when I came to it I had nothing to lose.
 I dove in with no holds barred.
 I went to two to four classes a day.
 For years.
 I went to teacher training very early on in my practice, and I continued to spend all my money on trainings, workshops, and privates for years after that.
 I taught, full time, from the moment I was certified.

 That scenario simply isn't real for most folks.

-The realization was an odd moment that sometimes happens to alcoholics who've managed to sober up; we feel lucky to be alcoholic.
+There are odd moments that sometimes happens to alcoholics who've managed to sober up; we feel lucky to be alcoholic.
 The extremity of how far gone we were mirrors how deeply we appreciate common ordinary life.
 We tend to have a personal and daily spirituality.
 Maybe it's not even spirituality.
-It's a raw soulfulness, sometimes.
+It's a raw soulfulness.
 Which is not the same thing as religion, or even faith as it's usually understood.
 We're grateful for little things like mornings without jail, injury, discord or blackouts.
 Alcoholism directly gives us communities of recovery, which are potent catalysts and sweet relationships most ordinary human beings don't get.
 Alcoholism gives us gratitude, forgiveness and the capacity to forgive, a way to let go of the past.